Better Smelling And Better Tasting Drinking Water

 How Can Nutrient Pollution Affect Me

 How Can Nutrient Pollution Affect Me?
 Nutrient pollution is the fuel for harmful algal blooms.
-Nutrient run off and the algal blooms can create toxins and compounds that are dangerous to your health.
+Nutrient runoff and algal blooms can create toxins and compounds that are dangerous to your health.
 There are many ways that humans and pets can be exposed to these compounds.
-Table Of...
+Water filtration can help filter...

 What Is The Ideal PH For Drinking Water

 The PH, or potential hydrogen level, is a measurement ranging from 0-14.
 Levels that are below 7 are considered acidic with levels greater than 7 are considered to be alkaline, and a PH of 7 is neutral.
 To be sure that your drinking water pH is safe for drinking, you...

 7 Shocking Ways Prescription Drugs Can Get Into Our Drinking Water

 Are you worried about Prescription Drugs In Your Drinking Water?
 No, should I be?
 First of all these drugs are present in trace amounts in the drinking water supply, there isn't an imminent danger to human health.
 Experts are concerned about the long-term effects of repeated exposure because they have...

 You may be thinking, "How Does Reverse Osmosis Work"?
 Basically, reverse osmosis works as water is forced across a semi-permeable membrane, leaving the contaminants behind to be flushed down the drain, and the clean water is collected in a storage tank for later use.
 Table Of Contents: What Is...